mhjensen/Physics321/README.md

 # PHY321, Classical Mechanics I, Michigan State University, Spring 2023

-We have planned this class as partly a flipped class where we would like to
+We have planned this class _partly_ as a flipped class where we would like to
 - use Mondays as regular lecture days
 - Wednesdays as a mix of lectures and problem solving (or just one of them depending on needs and feedback from you).
 The first two weeks we will lecture both Monday and Wednesday.
 - Fridays are planned as flipped classes, with problem solving and more.

-We will have at our disposal room 1202 in the new STEM building.
+We will have at our disposal room 2202 in the new STEM building.

-The lectures will be available online as well via zoom.
+The lectures are in person but will be available online as well via zoom.
 This will be done throughout the semester.
 It means that if you cannot be there physically (for many reasons), you can always attend via zoom.
-All lectures will be recorded and uploaded and made available to you via D2L and MSU media space and the website of the course.
+All lectures will be recorded and uploaded and made available to you via D2L and the website of the course.